 Dave’s educational background includes a bachelor’s degree in sociology and criminal justice from Bluffton College and a master’s degree in rehabilitation counseling from Bowling Green State University.

 A native of Bowling Green, Ohio, Dave now resides in Acworth with his wife, Priscilla, their son Cohen, their daughter Callie and their Saint Bernard, Mitchell.
 During football season, Dave can be found passionately cheering for the Pittsburgh Steelers.

 Lisa received her Bachelor of Science in Management from The Georgia Institute of Technology with certificates in Industrial/Organizational Psychology and Economics.
-She received her Master of Science in Personnel and Employment Relations from Georgia State University.
-She obtained her Professional in Human Resources (PHR) designation in 1996, Senior Professional in Human Resources (SPHR) designation in 2003, Global Professional in Human Resources (GPHR) in 2005 and SHRM Senior Certified Professional (SHRM-SCP) designation in 2015.
+She received her Master of Science in Personnel and Employment Relations from Georgia State University, obtained her Senior Professional in Human Resources (SPHR) designation in 2003, Global Professional in Human Resources (GPHR) in 2005 and SHRM Senior Certified Professional (SHRM-SCP) designation in 2015.
 Through Georgia Center for Nonprofits, she was awarded a Certificate of Nonprofit Organization Management in 2015.

-Lisa is an Instructor in the College of Professional & Continuing Education at Kennesaw State University, teaching in the Human Resource Certification program, and served as the 2016-2017 President for the Society of Human Resource Management (SHRM) — Atlanta chapter.
+Lisa is an Instructor in the College of Professional & Continuing Education at Kennesaw State University and served as the 2016-2017 President for the Society of Human Resource Management (SHRM) – Atlanta chapter.

 An Atlanta native, Lisa lives in Canton with her husband Edwin, their black lab, Louie, and 2 horses.
 Together, Lisa and Edwin enjoy live music and attending auto races.

 Vice President – Vocational Rehabilitation